MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
 3. Select **Work queue (preview)**.
-4. In the work queue list select the work queue you would like to edit.
+4. In the work queue list, select the work queue you would like to edit.
-5. Click **Edit work queue** in the toolbar and update the values in the update pane.
+5. Select **Edit work queue** in the toolbar and update the values in the update pane.
 6. Select **Save**.

 ## Share a work queue

-To share a work queue with one ore more users with co-ownership:
+To share a work queue with one ore more user with co-ownership:

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
 3. Select **Work queue (preview)**.
-4. In the work queue list select the work queue you would like to share.
+4. In the work queue list, select the work queue you would like to share.
-5. Click **Manage access** in the toolbar.
+5. Select **Manage access** in the toolbar.
 6. In the **Share** pane, enter the email or name of the person you want to share with.
 7. Add the user to the list and select the user under the **New** section to confirm the access level.